Obstructive Sleep Apnea & Snoring

 1 – A consultation between the Prosthodontist and the patient discussing the symptoms and a review of their sleep study results followed by impressions.
 The impressions are taken of the patient’s upper and lower jaw in an effort to customize the device for a more comfortable and secure fit;

 2 – The delivery of the OSA appliance.
-Drs.
-Scruggs and Molina refine the positioning of the appliance in the patient’s mouth assuring comfort and efficiency;
+The Drs. refine the positioning of the appliance in the patient’s mouth assuring comfort and efficiency;

 3 – A follow-up after the patient has used the OSA appliance for approximately two to three months